Digital euro

 The value of digital euro will be constant – one digital euro will always be equal to a one euro coin.

-You would be able to open a digital euro account at a bank or any other payment service provider, such as a payment institution and electronic money institution, you use.
-In case you do not have a bank or payment account, or you do not wish to open a digital euro account with a bank or payment service provider, you could use a public entity designated by your Member State, such as a post office.
+You would be able to open a digital euro account at a bank or any other payment service provider, such as a payment institution and electronic money institution.
+In case you do not have a bank or payment account, or you do not wish to open a digital euro account with a bank or payment service provider, you could use a public entity designated by your Member State.

 You could also change your provider whenever you wish.
 In case your payment service provider is no longer able to ensure access to your digital euro account, there would be an automatic mechanism which ensures that you can get access to your digital euro with the help of another private intermediary.